microsoft/azure-spring-apps-training/10-blue-green-deployment/README.md

 ---

-We are going to deploy a new release of the "weather-service" microservice that was developped in [07 - Build a Spring Boot microservice using MySQL](../07-build-a-spring-boot-microservice-using-mysql/README.md).
+We are going to deploy a new release of the "weather-service" microservice that was developed in [07 - Build a Spring Boot microservice using MySQL](../07-build-a-spring-boot-microservice-using-mysql/README.md).

-The microservice that we develop in this guide is [available here](weather-service/), which is a slightly modified version of the service that was developped earlier.
+The microservice that we develop in this guide is [available here](weather-service/), which is a slightly modified version of the service that was developed earlier.

 ## Modify the current application